Vanille-N/website/data/typ2html/_src/index.typ

 This builds `index.html` in the root directory. \
-To watch changes live, I open `index.html` in a browser and run `just watch-all` in the background.
+To watch changes live, I open `index.html` in a browser and run `just watch index` in the background.

 == Non-builtins